jjwillsc/DD2360HT22-FDD3360/GPU_Project-Final-Work/README.md

-# Applied GPU Programming w/ Rodinia LavaMD2 Profiling and Optimizations
+# Rodinia LavaMD2 GPU Profiling and Optimizations

 ### Background and Description